-During the late 1940s and 1950s, many Greek Orthodox families moved out of Chicago to the suburbs.
-As a result, on March 20, 1953, the officers of the Assumption Greek Orthodox Church in Chicago authorized a group of their parish members to organize a new parish in the western suburbs.
+The Holy Apostles Church started in the Fifties.
+At that time many Greek Orthodox families moved out of Chicago to the suburbs.
+The officers of the Assumption Greek Orthodox Church in Chicago authorized a group to organize a new parish in the western suburbs on March 20, 1953.

-On July 12, 1959, Father William Chiganos was appointed pastor of Holy Apostles Greek Orthodox Church and he and his parishioners celebrated the Divine Liturgy in the gymnasium of the Nixon School in Westchester, Illinois.
-In the ensuing months, Father Chiganos and the building committee searched for a more suitable site for the new church.
-The Evangelical Lutheran Church building in Broadview, Illinois was purchased and the interior of the church was renovated to conform to the requirements of Greek Orthodox worship with Father Chiganos actively directing this transformation.
+Reverend Father William Chiganos was appointed pastor of Holy Apostles Greek Orthodox Church and celebrated the first Divine Liturgy in the gymnasium of the Nixon School in Westchester on July 12, 1959.
+The Building Committee searched for a more suitable site and found an Evangelical Lutheran Church building in Broadview.
+The church’s interior was transformed to comply with the requirements of Greek Orthodox worship.

-In 1961 the parish, consisting of 280 families, purchased a five-acre tract of land on South Wolf Road in Westchester, Illinois, for $43,000.
-As the parish grew, the building committee chose the firm of Edward D. Dart to design and direct construction of a new church building.
-The parish General Assembly approved plans for the construction in November 1963.
-On May 17, 1964 the ground breaking ceremony was held and construction commenced on June 6, 1964.
-On Sunday, September 13, 1964 the cornerstone was set, followed by the long anticipated "Opening of the Doors" on Sunday, June 27, 1965.
+The 280 family church purchased five acres of land on South Wolf Road in Westchester for $43,000 in 1961.
+Its Building Committee engaged Edward Dart to design and direct construction of a new church building.
+The Church’s General Assembly approved plans and construction commenced on June 6, 1964.
+Holy Apostles celebrated the "Opening of the Doors" on Sunday, June 27, 1965.